Scordisci

+Name

+The root of the tribal name Scordisci has been compared to the root of hardh-je, hardh-ël, etc., meaning 'lizard', from IE skord-ula 'lizard', 'triton' or a similar animal, and in particular the Albanian variants hardhushkë and hardhjeshkë are regarded as derived from IE skordiskā.
+Therefore the tribal name Scordisci would have been a totem name for 'lizard people'.
+The root of the name Scordisci has also been compared to the oronym Scardus, which features Illyrian vocalism.

 Origin

 The Scordisci were a Celtic group formed after the Gallic invasion of the Balkans, or rather a "Celtic political creation" having mixed with the local Thracians and Illyrians.
 Their tribal name may be connected to the Scordus, the Šar Mountain.
 The personal names are noted to have been subsequently Illyricized, having South Pannonian–North Dalmatian influence.
 According to onomastic evidence, Scordiscan settlements to the east of the Morava River were Thracianized.
 In parts of Moesia (northeast Central Serbia) the Scordisci and Thracians lived beside each other, which is evident in the archeological findings of pits and treasures, spanning from the 3rd century BC to the 1st century BC.

 The Scordisci were found during different timelines in Illyria, Thrace and Dacia, sometimes splitting into more than one group like the Scordisci Major and the Scordisci Minor.

 Extensive La Tène type finds, of local production, are noted in Pannonia as well as northern Moesia Superior, attesting to the concentration of Celtic settlements and cultural contacts.
 However, such finds south of the Sava river are scarce.

 Patterson et al. 2022 analyzed one Late La Tène 150-50 BCE sample of a 25-35 male adult from grave which contained weaponry and dog skeleton in today's town of Osijek, Croatia.
 He carried the Y-DNA haplogroup R1b-V88 (> R-BY17643) and mtDNA haplogroup J1c12.
 In a three-way admixture model, he approximately had 53.5% Early European Farmers, 38.3% Western Steppe Herders and 8.2% Western Hunter-Gatherer-related ancestry.